obsquidian/everything/transcripts-canceling.md

 My hunch is that the average “BeauTube” viewer was not sincerely outraged and hurt by their sincere belief that James Charles was a sexual predator.
 In other words, this was not a case of “triggered SJWs”.
 This was a controversy manufactured from the top by a handful of seemingly vindictive and envious people.
 I honestly think that most of the “James Charles is a sexual predator” crowd just wanted to bring him down a peg.

-Cancel culture trope 4: Pseudo-Moralism or Pseudo-Intellectualism
+#### Cancel Culture Trope 4: Pseudo-Moralism or Pseudo-Intellectualism

 If you look at the world we live in, would you say that people are usually motivated by a sense of moral integrity and intellectual rigor?
 No?
 Maybe not.
 Let's be real America, we are a bunch of morally impotent meatbags, constantly shitting ourselves out of fear and lust.